ricalo/blog/_posts/2019-06-06-openldap-freenas-jail.md

 * Create a jail.
 * Configure networking on the jail.
-* Install the Git package.
+* Install the software packages.
 * Register the certificate.

 Run the commands from a session in your FreeNAS server.
 You can use the